 - 1. Enable JavaScript Only If Contents Are Managed In-house (Required) - 2.
 Use HTTPS to Communicate to Servers which Are Managed In-house (Required) - 3.
-Disable JavaScript to Show URLs Which Are Received through Intent, etc. (Required) - 4.
+Verify That the URL Received from Others Such as Through Intent Is the Expected URL (Required) - 4.
 Handle SSL Error Properly (Required)